IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 * `parquetPageSize` - Specifies the page size is for compression.
 A block is composed of pages.
 The page is the smallest unit that must be read fully to access a single record.
 If this value is too small, the compression will deteriorate.
 The default is 1M.
 * `parquetWriterVersion` - Specifies parquet writer version.
 Supported versions are `1.0` and `2.0`
 * `skipPartitionAttributes` - Avoids writing of attributes used as partition columns in data files.
 * `partitionValueAttributes` - Specifies the list of attributes to be used for partition column values.
-Please note, that its strongly recommended not to use attributes with continuous values per rolling policy unit of measure to avoid operator performance degradation.
+Note, that its strongly recommended not to use attributes with continuous values per rolling policy unit of measure to avoid operator performance degradation.
 The following examples demonstrates recommended and non-recommended partitioning approaches.

-Recommended: /YEAR=YYYY/MONTH=MM/DAY=DD/HOUR=HH
+							   **Recommended**: /YEAR=YYYY/MONTH=MM/DAY=DD/HOUR=HH

-Non-recommended: /latutide=DD.DDDD/longitude=DD.DDDD/
+							   **Non-recommended**: /latutide=DD.DDDD/longitude=DD.DDDD/

 #### Raw Storage Format